 Who Should Use Which

 You're a solo creator making social content: Kling.
 The daily free credits mean you can generate all day without thinking about cost.
 Quality is good enough for Instagram, TikTok, and YouTube Shorts.
 Upgrade to Pika if you want stylized output.
+Check my best free AI tools guide for other zero-cost options.

 You're a video editor or agency: Runway.
 You get generation plus editing tools in one platform.
 The $95/month Unlimited plan is steep but cheaper than stock footage subscriptions once you're generating regularly.